patybn3/pollaris-surveys-api/README.md

 The Front-End repository of this app is stored at [Pollaris Surveys Client - Front-End](https://github.com/wat-the-duck/pollaris-surveys-client/tree/development).
 And its version was deployd to [Heroku](https://mighty-retreat-69793.herokuapp.com/surveys).
-This application can be viewd and tested [HERE](https://wat-the-duck.github.io/pollaris-surveys-client/)
+This application can be viewed and tested [HERE](https://wat-the-duck.github.io/pollaris-surveys-client/)

 ## Objectives: